Exploring Leptogenesis in the Era of First Order Electroweak Phase Transition

 where

 with $m_h = 125$ GeV and $v_0$= 246 GeV as the Higgs mass and Higgs $vev$ at zero-temperature respectively.
-Here we restrict ourselves with terms upto order $T^2$ and hence, daisy diagrams are not incorporated.
-The one-loop Coleman-Weinberg correction being negligible compared to the thermal correction, is not included.
+At this stage, we restrict ourselves with terms upto order $T^2$ and hence, daisy diagrams~\cite{Espinosa:1992gq} are not incorporated.
+The one-loop Coleman-Weinberg correction being negligible compared to the thermal correction, is not included also.
+Note that we adopt such approximated form of the effective Higgs potential, Eq.~\ref{high-T-potential}, to provide a simplified illustration of how the upper and lower bound of $\Lambda$ can be obtained and how the lowest $T_n$ for successful first-order electroweak phase transition can be determined.
+However, in the subsequent part of analysis to demonstrate the phenomena of bubble nucleation and the transition of space volume from the false vacuum to the true vacuum phase, we employ the full effective thermal potential, including daisy resummation (as described in appendix~\ref{ap:1}) to accurately estimate the final parameter space of our study.

-As seen from the effective potential of Eq.~ \ref{high-T-potential}, two degenerate minima would be developed at a certain critical temperature $T_c$ (corresponding to a particular $\Lambda$) separated by a potential barrier in between.
-The presence of $\Lambda$ in the effective potential affects the barrier height between these local and global minima, as detailed in appendix~\ref{ap:1-2}.
-It is found that with the increase in $\Lambda$, the barrier height diminishes significantly resulting in a transition that is no longer of first-order, happening for $\Lambda > 750$ GeV.
-The value $\Lambda = 750$ GeV therefore serves as the upper limit.
-On the other hand, a lower bound on $\Lambda$ can be exercised by studying the dynamics of bubble nucleation.
-The FOEWPT occurs through the nucleation of bubbles of the true vacuum.
-While bubbles can begin to form at the critical temperature $T_c$, at which local (false) and global (true) minima become degenerate, their nucleation remain suppressed due to the small false-vacuum decay rate.
-However, when the probability of forming at least one bubble per horizon volume reaches order one, the transition from the false to the true vacuum effectively proceeds, initiating bubble nucleation.
-The temperature at which this occurs is known as the nucleation temperature ($T_n$) which can be determined using the relation~\cite{Guth:1981uk,Guth:1979bh}
+As seen from the effective potential in Eq.~ \ref{high-T-potential}, two degenerate minima form at the critical temperature $T_c$ (corresponding to a particular $\Lambda$), separated by a potential barrier in between.
+The parameter $\Lambda$ controls the barrier height between the local and global minima, as detailed in appendix~\ref{ap:1}.
+Increasing $\Lambda$ diminishes the barrier height, weakening the first-order nature of the transition.
+Employing the full effective thermal potential in the {\bf CosmoTransition} package~\cite{Wainwright:2011kj}, we find that for $\Lambda > 810$ GeV, the transition is no longer first-order.
+Thereby, $\Lambda = 810$ GeV serves as the upper limit.
+Conversely, a lower bound on $\Lambda$ can be exercised by analyzing the dynamics of bubble nucleation.